Perfect accuracy every time! Best Golf Rangefinders 2025

 Highly accurate with slope and element-adjusted functionality

-Best for magnification
+Best rangefinder for magnification

-Golf rangefinders don’t come much better than the Bushnell Pro X3.
+Golf rangefinders don’t come much better than the Bushnell Pro X3+.
 It can shoot the flag at distances of over 600 yards and provide a yardage accurate to within one yard.

 It also offers 7x magnification, the best of any golf rangefinder on the market, making it even easier to focus on the flag.
 A red ring around the target flashes while the rangefinder unit vibrates slightly to let you know you have locked on to the flag.

-The Bushnell Pro X3 comes with a magnetic mount that allows you to stick the rangefinder to the frame of a golf buggy or your trolley (assuming it’s made of metal, of course).
+The Bushnell Pro X3+ comes with a magnetic mount that allows you to stick the rangefinder to the frame of a golf buggy or your trolley (assuming it’s made of metal, of course).

 But perhaps the cleverest part is the Bushnell Pro X3’s ‘slope with elements’ feature, which means it will take into account not just how uphill or downhill your shot is, but also the air temperature and pressure.
 A change in elevation may mean your shot is playing 10-20 yards longer or shorter than the actual yardage, so it’s vital information.